 Sometimes forcing your iPhone to restart is all you need to do to fix estimating time remaining iOS 15 issue.
 The process of hard resetting an iPhone depends on which iPhone model you have, so we’ve broken down the process for each device.

 First, plug your device to a power outlet and charge it for at least 15 minutes.
 Then:

 - iPhone 8, iPhone X, iPhone XR, iPhone XS, iPhone 11, iPhone 12 or later,: Quickly press and release the volume up button then quickly press and release the volume down button and then press and hold the side button until you see the Apple logo on the screen.

 - If you have an iPhone 7 or iPhone 7 Plus: Press and hold down the volume down button and the power button at the same time.
 Keep holding both buttons until the Apple logo appears.

-- If you have other iPhone model (iPhone 6s, iPhone SE, & older, or iPod touch, etc): press and hold the Home button and the power button at the same time until the screen goes black and the Apple logo appears.
+- If you have other iPhone model (iPhone 6s, or iPhone SE 2, : press and hold the Home button and the power button at the same time until the screen goes black and the Apple logo appears.

 Solution 5: Delete Update and Download It Again

 You may also need to Reinstall update to fix iOS update issues.
 Simply follow these steps to delete and re-download the system update file: